Stamford Threatening Lawyer

 What is First-Degree Threatening?

-The crime of first-degree threatening / CGS 53a-61aa is a more serious offense and it occurs in one of two ways:
+As a skilled Stamford attorney can attest, the crime of first-degree threatening / CGS 53a-61aa is a more serious offense and it occurs in one of two ways:

 - When an individual commits an act of threatening that would otherwise be considered second-degree threatening, but during the course of the act the individual either uses a firearm or attempts or pretends to use such a weapon